AperpieGG/noise_models_w1m/README.md

 - Fits the WCS/distortion solution.
 - Writes the astrometric solution into the FITS header.
 - Optionally saves matched-catalog diagnostics.
+- Adds matched-source counts and WCS residual RMS to the nightly diagnostics.

 Example: